Skip to main content

 drug-savings-illustration-3Bring your free coupon or savings card to the pharmacy.

 Symptoms of kidney damage from Benadryl include difficulty peeing, dark-colored urine, and feeling dizzy or confused.
-If you notice these symptoms while taking Benadryl, contact your healthcare provider right away.
+If you notice these symptoms while taking Benadryl, contact a healthcare professional right away.

 Liver damage